RedisLabs/redislabs-docs/content/rc/faqs/_index.md

 <!-- Also in RV -->
 {{%expand "Is my data safe and always available?" %}}
 Absolutely!
-Redis Enterprise Cloud offers a comprehensive suite of [high-availability](https://redislabs.com/blog/high-availability-for-in-memory-cloud-datastores) provisions, including in-memory replication (within the same data center or across data centers), persistent storage and backups.
+Redis Cloud Essentials offers a comprehensive suite of [high-availability](https://redislabs.com/blog/high-availability-for-in-memory-cloud-datastores) provisions, including in-memory replication (within the same data center or across data centers), persistent storage and backups.
 Read here for more info.
 {{% /expand%}}

-{{%expand "Can I export my Redis data from Redis Enterprise Cloud?" %}}
+{{%expand "Can I export my Redis data from Redis Cloud Essentials?" %}}
 Absolutely!
-There is no lock-in with Redis Enterprise Cloud.
+There is no lock-in with Redis Cloud Essentials.
 With a click of button, you can export your latest RDB backup file from your cloud storage, FTP or HTTP server to any Redis server of your choice.
 Free plans do not include this capability.
 {{% /expand%}}

 {{%expand "Can my Redis database grow infinitely?" %}}